 - Saves energy

-Conclusion: Energy Recovery Wheels and CO2 Control Can Save Energy
+Energy Recovery Wheels | HVAC Enthalpy & Heat and CO2 Control Can Save Energy - Conclusion

-By utilizing precise control that CO2 control offers to a buildings HVAC system and by pre-conditioning the outside air using the energy contained in the exhaust air by using an energy recovery wheel a building can be optimized to utilize less energy.
-Using less energy saves building owners more money, utilizes less of our finite natural resources, and it is good for the environment.
+By utilizing precise control that CO2 control offers to a building’s HVAC system and by pre-conditioning the outside air using the energy contained in the exhaust air by using an energy recovery wheel a building can be optimized to utilize less energy.
+Using less energy saves building owners more money, utilizes less of our finite natural resources, and is good for the environment.
 In new construction projects and in retrofitted projects a building project aiming for LEED status can be given LEED points for using energy recovery wheels in the HVAC system for the building.